 |Android Version||Android 10.0 with One UI 2.0||N/A|

-The Samsung Galaxy S20+ will be lighter and will have a bigger display than the iPhone 11 Pro Max.
+The Samsung Galaxy S20+ 5G is lighter and sports a bigger display than the iPhone 11 Pro Max.

-The Galaxy S20 Plus will be slightly slimmer and taller than the iPhone 11 Pro Max, making it easier to hold than the slightly wider flagship iPhone.
+The Galaxy S20 Plus 5G is slightly slimmer and taller than the iPhone 11 Pro Max, making it easier to hold than the slightly wider flagship iPhone.
 Samsung’s new Galaxy S20+ sports a larger 6.7-inch display than the iPhone’s 6.5-inch screen.
-Both feature an all-screen design with no physical buttons on the front.
-Their button controls are housed on the side of the device.
+They feature an all-screen design with no physical buttons on the front and their button controls are housed on the side of the device.
 Both smartphones have also removed the traditional 3.5mm audio jack.

-Both their rear cameras are located at the upper left corner of the handset, but the Galaxy S20+’s cameras look more stealthy than the 11 Pro Max’s bigger cameras.
-The Samsung smartphone on the horizon is rumored to come in blue, black, and gray.
-On the other hand, Apple’s iPhone 11 Pro Max comes in four colors: midnight green, gold, silver, and space gray.
+Both their rear cameras are located at the upper left corner of the handset, but the Galaxy S20+’s cameras look more stealthy than the 11 Pro Max’s bigger lenses.
+The Galaxy S20+ 5G comes blue, black, and gray, while the iPhone 11 Pro Max comes in four colors: midnight green, gold, silver, and space gray.

-The Galaxy S20+ 5G has a slightly better panel with its higher refresh rate, resolution, and pixel density than the Apple iPhone 11 Pro Max.
+The Galaxy S20+ 5G has a slightly better panel with its higher refresh rate, resolution, and pixel density than the iPhone 11 Pro Max.

-Apart from its bigger screen display, the bezel-less Samsung Galaxy S20+ also boasts a 120 Hz Infinity-O Dynamic AMOLED display.
+Apart from its bigger screen display, the bezel-less Samsung Galaxy S20+ 5G also boasts a 120 Hz Infinity-O Dynamic AMOLED display.
 This is a step ahead of the iPhone 11 Pro Max’s custom 60 Hz Super Retina XDR OLED display.
 Using them side by side will show that the Galaxy S20+’s display features more vivid colors.

 Although Apple devices are already equipped with smooth, responsive panels, 60 Hz can’t rival the smoothness that a 120 Hz refresh rate in the Galaxy S20 series can offer.
-That said, the 11 Pro Max still delivers stunning quality when used with streaming platforms such as Netflix and Apple TV with its 458 pixels per inch display.
+That said, the iPhone 11 Pro Max still delivers stunning quality when used with streaming platforms such as Netflix and Apple TV with its 458 pixels per inch display.

 The Galaxy S20 Plus and iPhone 11 Pro Max are both powerful smartphones, but the S20+ supports 5G and loads most applications a tad faster

-What we know for sure is the Samsung Galaxy on the horizon will have 5G capabilities, thanks to the Qualcomm Snapdragon 865.
+Another win for the Galaxy S20+ 5G is its 5G connectivity, as you can tell from the model’s name.
 This was already made available in the Galaxy S10, so this feature doesn’t come as a surprise.
 This means HyperFast upload and download speeds that get rid of delays when streaming movies or live videos.
 Meanwhile, none of the iPhone 11 Pro smartphones support 5G connectivity at the time of writing.

-The Galaxy S20+ has four rear cameras while the Apple iPhone 11 Pro Max only has three.
+The Galaxy S20+ has four rear cameras while the iPhone 11 Pro Max only has three.